Is the Bible all we need?

 - Eternal Security: We teach that when a person genuinely repents and believes in Jesus, they are saved from their sin.
 Because salvation is due only to God’s grace (Eph.
 2:8-10), salvation cannot be lost.
 They have eternal life, and it is indeed eternal (forever).
 However, if a person claims to believe in Jesus but practices a lifestyle of sin, then we must take the words of Scripture very seriously where it says: “Do not be deceived …I warn you, as I did before, that those who live like this will not inherit the kingdom of God” (1 Cor.
 6:9-11).
 The way we live our lives is an important indicator of whether or not we have genuinely turned from our sin and believed in Jesus.
 When there is true saving faith in Jesus, a person will persevere to the end, following Jesus.

-We are a thoroughly Bible-believing evangelical church that supports missions through Converge Worldwide and The Cooperative Program.
+We are a thoroughly Bible-believing evangelical church that supports missions through Converge Worldwide and The Cooperative Program of the Southern Baptist Convention.
 We also align ourselves in philosophy of ministry with The Gospel Coalition.

 Along with our statement of beliefs above, we are also in agreement with the following: